geudde/attic-chest/pages/02.season-1/01.meeting-01/06.apology/docs.md

 <div class="author">Miss Flaxman</div>

-My drowsy Muse an idle Jade!
+My drowsy Muse an idle jade!
-&emsp;Has grieved and Sadly (sorely) vex’d me,
+&emsp;Has grieved and sadly (sorely) vex’d me,
-She sure forgets her rhyming Trade
+She sure forgets her rhyming trade
 &emsp;Or else for spite perplex’d me;
 For well she knew for spritely Nell
-&emsp;I wou’d have penn’d a Sonnet,
+&emsp;I wou’d have penn’d a sonnet,
 But envious as a mortal belle
 &emsp;She is, depend upon it.